 The Repla Search plugin displays the results of a

 grep search rendered as HTML with the matching filenames as hyperlinks.
 Following a link for a filename opens that file in the default app for that file type.
-More interactive features will be added later, such as outliner functionality allowing each file’s matches to be collapsed, to for example only see the list of filenames with matches, or only leave the files you’re interested in expanded.
+More interactive features can be added later, such as outliner functionality allowing each file’s matches to be collapsed, for example to only see the list of filenames with matches, or only leave the files you’re interested in expanded.

 The prototype Markdown plugin is a natural match for Repla’s features, taking advantage of web rendering to display rich text and inline images, as well as being able to follow links.